folio-org/folio-ansible/doc/ansible-roles.md

 ## stripes-core
-Clones the folio-org/stripes-core repository from GitHub, builds stripes and the "trivial" module.
+Clones the folio-org/stripes-core repository from GitHub, builds stripes.
 Launches stripes as a system service.
 Depends on nodejs.

 ## raml-module-builder
 Clones the folio-org/raml-module-builder repository from GitHub,